justinrgarrard/world-of-naevis.net/docs/adventuring/loot/awareness.md

 > * Adventurers are blinded in _Darkness_.
 >
 > * Elf and Dwarf adventurers have the Darkvision trait, which allows them to treat _Darkness_ as _Dim Light_ for 60 feet.
 They also treat _Dim Light_ as _Bright Light_ within the same range.

+#### Stealth

+When a player wishes to move quietly or hide, the Game Master (not the player) rolls in secret and adds the appropriate modifier.
+The player is unaware of the result, and thus believes themselves hidden.